jdwillmsen/jwtauth/README.md

 mvn compile jib:dockerBuild
 ```
 This will publish a compliant docker image of the application up to dockerhub.

+## Future Improvements
+This application is quite minimal and can be used more as a template in building out similar systems.
+But nonetheless these are areas that need improvement:
+- Error handling
+- Test coverage
+- Production/development changes
+- Code coverage
+- Resource server improvements/separation
+- Container/images built into CI/CD
+- Integration tests
+  - Test Containers (DAO/Repository)
+  - WebMVC (Controllers)
+  - Full App Context (E2E flows)
+  - Etcetera

 ## Project Info
 Started November 27th 2023